 M.A. in LLCL: Linguistics

-The FAU graduate linguistics program prepares students for a broad range of opportunities in language education and research.
+The MA in LLCL: Linguistics program prepares students for a broad range of opportunities in language education and research.
 Our alumni have found employment in public and private schools, colleges, and institutes, here in South Florida and overseas.
 Our graduates hold positions directing ESL, EAP, and Remedial English programs; they teach English or foreign languages both in the US and abroad; and some have continued their education in doctoral programs in related fields.

 How do we prepare graduates for such a broad range of contexts?